gvwilson/sensibleadventures/iffy/iffy.md

 Head for these coordinates.
 I'll update them as I get more data from the drone."

-"Never thought I'd be steerin' *into* a boil," Uncle Jack grumbled as he bent the *Guinevere*'s path to port.
+"It's affin' madness to be steerin' *into* a boil," Uncle Jack grumbled as he bent the *Guinevere*'s path to port.
 He grabbed a sandwich from Aunt Naggie's tray and gobbled half in a single hasty bite,